Israel Education Travel Alliance

 Rooted in collective knowledge that educational travel fosters lasting ties to Israel and strengthens Jewish identity, IETA drives the field forward through data-driven insights, shared best practices, strategic advocacy, and cross-sector collaboration-building a more dynamic, resilient, and impactful travel ecosystem.

-Steering Committee
+Advisory Committee

 Click image to learn more.